spynnaker.pyNN.utilities package

 Returns a human-readable description of the population.

-The output may be customized by specifying a different template together with an associated template engine (see pyNN.descriptions).
+The output may be customised by specifying a different template together with an associated template engine (see pyNN.descriptions).

 If template is None, then a dictionary containing the template context will be returned.